dolittle/DotNET.Applications/Documentation/Tutorials/end_to_end.md

 ---
 title: End To End Tutorial
-description: Take a full roundtrip of doLittle
+description: Take a full roundtrip of Dolittle
 keywords: .NET, JavaScript
 author: einari
 ---
 # End To End

 > [!Note]
-> doLittle is in an **Alpha** state - but doLittle originates from [Bifrost](https://github.com/dolittle/bifrost)
+> Dolittle is in an **Alpha** state - but Dolittle originates from [Bifrost](https://github.com/dolittle/bifrost)
 > which has a stable version.
 If you're ok with trying out an **Alpha** - carry on :)
 > The Bifrost equivalent of this tutorial can be found [here](http://www.dolittle.io/bifrost/Tutorials/end_to_end.html)

-The purpose of this tutorial is to take you through the entire stack of doLittle, all the steps you need and can do to successfully build software using doLittle.
-The philosophy behind doLittle is somewhat different than what you find in more established architectures.
+The purpose of this tutorial is to take you through the entire stack of Dolittle, all the steps you need and can do to successfully build software using Dolittle.
+The philosophy behind Dolittle is somewhat different than what you find in more established architectures.
 For instance, you'll hardly see any talk about data and doing good old CRUD (Create Read Update Delete), instead we talk about behaviors and their consequences which in most cases result in data being generated, but not necessarily.